diegofer70/diegofer70/README.md

 Graduated in Systems Analysis and Development from Universidade Fortaleza (Unifor).
 Currently, I have dedicated myself to studying technology through courses and projects.

-Main Competencies:
-- Back-end experiences: Python, TypeScript, Node.js, Express.js
-- Front-end experiences: React.js to develop user interfaces
-- Cloud Experience: AWS
-- Knowledge of concepts and tools: consumption of REST APIs, unit tests, automated tests (Cypress)
-- Database: PostgreSQL and MySQL
+Skills:
+- Basic knowledge of HTML/CSS, JavaScript;
-- Agile methodologies such as Scrum/Kanban.
+- Basic knowledge of frameworks and libraries such as React, Node (express);
-- Version control with Git
+- Knowledge of versioning with GIT;
+- Knowledge of PostgreSQL/MySQL database;
+- Knowledge in consuming REST APIs;

 ## Competências e estatísticas:
 <div>
     <a href="https://github.com/diegofer70">